 IP traffic generated from the IP Layer enforcement feature (a sub-feature of the intelligent proxy)

 Depending on the Umbrella subscription you have, and depending on the type of bucket you configure, there are different versions of the log formats.
 Currently, there are four versions:

 - Version 1—for customers who have configured their own S3 bucket before November 2017.
 This version has a single sub-folder in the bucket and contains only DNS traffic logs.

-- Version 2—for customers who have configured their own S3 bucket after November 2017, are using a Cisco-managed bucket, or are using Centralized Log Management for MSP/MSSP/Multi-org consoles.
+- Version 2—for customers who have configured their own S3 bucket after November 2017, or are using a Cisco-managed bucket.
 This version is inclusive of everything in version 1, and adds two new log types: Proxy traffic logs and IP traffic logs.
 Each log type has its own sub-folder.

 - Version 3— the same as version 2, but adds two new fields: Most Granular Identity Type and Identity Types for DNS logs.

 - Version 4—the same as version 3, but adds the Blocked Categories field for DNS and Proxy logs.

 - Version 5—the same as version 4, but adds three new fields: all Identities, all Identity Types, and Request Method for Proxy logs.

 - Version 6—the same as version 5 with these additional fields to Proxy logs: Certificate Errors, Destination Lists IDs, DLP Status, File Name, Rule ID, and Ruleset ID.

 If you are on version 1, you will need to remove your existing S3 bucket, disable the integration, then create a new bucket from scratch.
 For all other versions, you can upgrade from the Log Management screen of the Umbrella dashboard by clicking the Upgrade button.

 DNS logs show traffic that has reached our DNS resolvers.